f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Unlike the r5000 and higher rSeries models, L1 Networks are not automatically created.
 You will need to create an L1 Network for each physical interface you intend to use.
-You are free to name the L1 Networks however you wish but for the sake of simplicity we recommend using naming as seen below, and remember that they must be identical names and interfaces on both instances in an HA cluster.
-For this example the following L1 network names and interface mappings are used.
+You are free to name the L1 Networks however you wish but for the sake of simplicity we recommend using naming as seen below.
+Remember that they must be identical names and interfaces on both instances in an HA cluster.
+For this example, the following L1 network names and interface mappings are used.

 +------------------+-----------------------------+
 | L1 Network Name  | L1 Network Interface Number |